CONFERENCE SESSIONS

 • Identify the MOUD models most applicable to the carceral setting

-• Enumerate the first steps to becoming provisionally certified
+• List the first steps to becoming provisionally certified

 Level: Basic